voteflux/flux-docs/docs/constitutions/aus-wa.rst

 The Leader and Deputy Leader of Flux WA are identical to the Leader and Deputy Leader of the federal Flux party at all times.
-Provided they do not change before Flux WA’s registration is successful the positions will be filled by:
+Provided they do not change before Flux WA's registration is successful the positions will be filled by:

 -  Leader: Nathan Spataro
 -  Deputy Leader: Max Kaye

-When the party’s application to the Western Australian Electoral Commission (WAEC) is successful this constitution comes into effect and is adopted by the party.
+When the party's application to the Western Australian Electoral Commission (WAEC) is successful this constitution comes into effect and is adopted by the party.